 Kids-Army offers an easy way to customize Army Style Dog Tags!
 Simply enter your desired text into the input boxes when ordering the product (see the image below for an example).
+Do not input any symbols or special characters - our dogtag machine only accepts numbers and letters.

 The term “Dog Tag” was the nick name given to the identification tags worn by soldiers because of their resemblance to actual dog tags.